-Construction of Line 1 and Line 2 metallurgical plants is complete, with Line 1 producing 1,400 tonnes of nickel in ferronickel during 2013 and both Line 1 and Line 2 now producing commercial grade ferronickel.
-Ramp-up to full production is targeted to complete in 2015.
-The initial mine life of 25 years with an annual production of 60,000 tonnes of nickel in ferronickel can be extended to more than 50 years of economic operation, with the potential for brownfield limonite and saprolite expansions concurrent to or beyond the current 25-year plan.
+Construction of Line 1 and Line 2 metallurgical plants is complete and both lines produced 12,600 tonnes of nickel in ferronickel during 2014.
+The initial mine life of 25 years can be extended to more than 50 years of economic operation, with the potential for brownfield limonite and saprolite expansions concurrent to or beyond the current 25-year plan.
+Production was suspended at the end of December 2014 after detection of a metal leak in Line 1 of the metallurgical plant.
+Line 2 received regulatory approval and restarted in January 2015 and investigation and repair work has commenced on Line 1.